-Around the world Anatomical Pathology laboratories have begun investigating sustainable strategies to address the ever-growing surgical specimen backlog for the Anatomical Pathology laboratory.
+Around the world Anatomic Pathology laboratories have begun investigating sustainable strategies to address the ever-growing surgical specimen backlog for the Anatomical Pathology laboratory.

 What is the production capacity of my laboratory?